 How will my child be monitored for the side effects of propranolol treatment?

-At present it is usual for infants to have measurement of heart rate and blood pressure for 2 hours in hospital after the first dose, and if the dose is doubled or trebled.
+The majority of infants do not require any monitoring when starting propranolol.
+Patients younger then 4 weeks of age, pre-term infants, and those with feeding difficulties or other additional disorders need measurement of heart rate and blood pressure for 2 hours in hospital after the first dose, and if the dose is doubled or trebled.
 It is likely that assessment and monitoring requirements will change with increasing experience with the use of propranolol for haemangiomas.